1981 National League Championship Series

-The 1981 National League Championship Series was a best-of-five series to end the 1981 National League season.
+The 1981 National League Championship Series was a best-of-five playoff series in Major League Baseball’s 1981 postseason to end the 1981 National League season.
 It was the 13th NLCS in all.
 The series featured the first-half West Division champion Los Angeles Dodgers and the second-half East Division champion Montreal Expos.
 The Dodgers won the series three games to two over the Expos, thanks to a ninth-inning home run in Game 5 by Rick Monday in what has ever since been referred to as "Blue Monday" by Expos fans.

 The Dodgers would go on to defeat the New York Yankees in the World Series.

 Background

 Due to the 1981 Major League Baseball strike, a team had to win two postseason series in order to go to the World Series.
 Teams that finished first in their division in the first and second halves of the season advanced to the postseason.
 This was the first year the baseball postseason had three rounds, an arrangement that would permanently return beginning with the 1995 season.
 The Expos advanced to the NLCS after defeating the defending World Series champion Philadelphia Phillies in the NL Division Series three games to two, and the Dodgers made their way to the NLCS after beating the Houston Astros three games to two in the NLDS.

 This was also the first NLCS since 1973 that did not feature either the Philadelphia Phillies or their cross-state rival Pittsburgh Pirates, and only the third since the NLCS was first played in 1969.